atolab/zenoh-web/content/docs/manual/abstractions.md

 ## Admin space

-The administration space of Zenoh allowing to administrate a Zenoh router and its plugins.
+The key space of Zenoh dedicate to administer a Zenoh router and its plugins.
 It is accessible via regular get/put on Zenoh, under the `@/router/<router-id>` prefix, where **`<router-id>`** is the UUID of a Zenoh router.